FrozenNode/Laravel-Administrator/src/docs/installation.md

 		'auto' => true,
 	),

+<a name="assets"></a>
+## Assets

+After the package is installed, you need to publish the package's assets like this:

+	php artisan asset:publish frozennode/administrator

 <a name="administrator-config"></a>
 ## Administrator Config

-Once the package is installed, you can publish the config file with:
+You can publish the config file with:

 	php artisan config:publish frozennode/administrator